-Part B: Quantitative Measurements
+Quantitative Measurements

-- 1. For this part of the experiment you will need a 25 mL buret, a 100 mL beaker for water, a thermometer, a stainless steel spiral electrode, a graphite (carbon) electrode, your power supply and multimeter apparatus, and about 60 mL of 0.2 M sulfuric acid solution stored in a 150 mL beaker. - a.
-Prepare 60 mL of 0.2 M sulfuric acid by diluting the 3 M sulfuric acid stock solution found at your lab bench. - b.
+- 1. For this experiment you will need a 25 mL buret, a 100 mL beaker for water, a thermometer, a stainless steel spiral electrode, a graphite (carbon) electrode, your power supply and multimeter apparatus, and about 60 mL of 0.2 M sulfuric acid solution stored in a 150 mL beaker. - a.
+Check that your DC power supply is in good condition.
+Refer to Figure 1 on the next page for terminology and set up.
+If the clip leads are corroded or frayed, take them to the Dispensary to exchange for a new set. - b.
+Prepare 60 mL of 0.2 M sulfuric acid by diluting the 3 M sulfuric acid stock solution found at your lab bench. - c.
 Acquire the graphite electrode and stainless steel spiral electrode from your TA.
-Be careful with the electrodes and return them to your TA at the end of the lab in good condition. - c.
-For this part of the experiment, you will be collecting gas into an inverted 25 mL buret.
+Be careful with the electrodes and return them to your TA at the end of the lab in good condition. - d.
+You will be collecting gas into an inverted 25 mL buret.
 Thus, you must determine the volume of the uncalibrated portion of the buret between the 25 mL mark and stopcock.